GoogleCloudPlatform/solutions-builder/README.md

 - [DEVELOPMENT.md](docs/DEVELOPMENT.md) - Development guide and code submission process.
 - [TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) - Development guide and code submission process.

-In the [docs/components](docs/components/) folder, it contains a wfew more guidance based on each component/feature available in this template.
+In the [docs/components](docs/components/) folder, it contains a few more guidance based on each component/feature available in this template.
 - [gke.md](gke.md) covers the overall developmeng guidance on Google Kubernetes Engine.
 - [cloudrun.md](cloudrun.md) covers the guidance if you want to deploy microservice to Cloud Run.